prof. dr. L. Spierdijk

 A one-semester course about survival analysis, with applications in economics and insurance.

 N.B.
-Because of my Vidi scholarship I temporarily do not teach this course anymore.
+Because of other duties I do not teach this course anymore.

 Besides my teaching activities, I supervise students who write their BSc or MSc thesis.
 My supervision covers a wide range of topics, including econometrics, actuarial studies, mathematical economics (assessing banking competition) and empirical finance.